BBQ USA: Season 1

+Season 2

 Production

 The show was announced on June 8, 2022, as a six-episode series featuring restaurateur and chef Michael Symon travelling to barbecue competitions around the United States to explore the art of barbecuing in the country.
 As part of his assignment, Symon speaks with barbecue fans, cooks, barbecue experts and pitmasters while testing the taste of the food.

 The series is produced by Simple Alien for Food Network where it airs weekly, and Discovery+ which streams it simultaneously.
 The show premiered on July 11, 2022.
 The season finale aired on August 15, 2022.

 In January 2023, Symon announced that the second season was being filmed in Cleveland.
+In June 2023, Warner Bros.
+Discovery announced that it would premiere on July 10, 2023.